-If you live or have accommodation in the area between Apollo Bay and Port Campbell, decontamination can be undertaken when you return home.
+If you live or have accommodation in the area, decontamination can be undertaken when you return home.
 If you are from another area and intend to launch your vessel into other waters, the vessel should be taken to a car wash or service station with wash down facilities.

 - All organic matter from inside and outside the vessel should be removed

 - Ideally, wetsuits should be washed with a neoprene wash (available from dive and surf shops) although a mild liquid soap or shampoo will suffice.

 - Dive tanks, buoyancy vests, regulators and masks that have not come into contact with abalone can be washed down in soap-free freshwater